matsko/angular2-canvas-renderer-experiment/README.md

 Can an angular2 renderer render HTML into canvas output?

+# NOTE: EXPERIMENTAL

+This is just a proof of concept to showcase the upcoming rendering capabilites of Angular2.

 ## install
 1. install NodeJS, NPM.
 Then install typescript, typings and http-server (via npm)
 1. npm install